 When the statuses of claims go unmonitored, rejections can pose an especially problematic effect for providers, their patients and patient’s families.
 It is not uncommon for providers to wait for a notification to trigger action on unpaid claims, naturally so, in the instance of a rejection that does not include a follow up notice, a significant amount of time may go by before realizing a claim went unreceived.
 At this point, deadlines for timely filing requirements may have passed for the payer.
 Unfortunately, timely filing denials are rarely overturned when appealed; therefore, it is very important that as part of a claims review process, providers have a method for monitoring rejections.

 Claims denials are claims that are received by the payer, processed, and then denied.
-Some of the more common reasons a claim might be denied include:
+Why are claims denied?
+Some of the more common claim denial reasons include:

 - Eligibility, coverage, or coordination of benefits issues